aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/documents/render-into-image/mathobject/_index.md

 {{% /alert %}}

-## Render complex parts of Word document into an image usage examples
+## Renders an OfficeMath object as an image usage examples

 Let's look at practical examples of using the web service.
 You can do this both with cURL and Postman utilities, and from your code in various programming languages: Python, Java, JavaScript, C#, PHP, C++, Go, Ruby, Swift, Dart.

-### How to render complex parts of Word document into an image with cURL or Postman
+### How to renders an OfficeMath object as an image with cURL or Postman

 One of the easiest and fastest ways to call a REST API is to use cURL or Postman: